nmn/react-timeago/README.md

 ## Language support

 Since v3.1.0 `react-timeago` now comes with support for a large number of languages out of the box.
-This support is based on the string objects taken from `jquery-timeago`
+This support is based on the string objects taken from `jquery-timeago` and then updated with the help of the community.
+Many thanks to all those who contribute language support.

 #### Usage:
 To use any of the languages provided, other than the default english, you will have to